abitduck/flaskdav/README.md

 tells the server to use the generated SSL key and certificate, and to give access to the full system.

+## Script

+On NayuOS, do:

+   bash runflaskdav

+to run flaskdav on / or give an absolute path as argument:

+   bash runflaskdav /media/removable

 ## LICENSE

 flaskdav is under the GPL2 license.